 Not far from half of the electric vehicles sold in recent years have been sold in China.
 Indeed, the market could not be more promising than it there, because all the conditions for its success are there.
 The Chinese Ministry of Industry has also said that China will be following Norway, India, France and Great Britain in their commitment to completely eliminate fossil fuel vehicles.

 There are several reasons:

 - The environmental cause: The Chinese suffered the effects of pollution for years on a daily basis.
 While it was once considered “unpatriotic” to complain about pollution, residents are no longer afraid to show their anger.
 At the same time, their interest in ecology has increased rapidly.

 - Government support: The state introduced some bonus as incentives for electric car purchase to encourage people those models.
 This premium can go up to 66,000 yuan (that is to say about $9.000).
 An amount that is not insignificant to help a population where the emerging middle class can seek to invest in this kind of model, now that they can afford it.

 - Escaping restrictions: In Beijing, electric cars exempt residents from having to wait to be “drawn” to be allowed to drive.
 In Shanghai, this prevents them from paying prohibitive registration fees.
 But it also allows them to escape the control of registrations which is exercised rather strictly throughout China.

 - A taste for innovation: The Chinese love novelty, new technologies and all kinds of modern gadgets.
 Thus, the electric car is perceived as “the car of the future”.
 It is therefore a selling point to Chinese who really want to catch up with the technological gap they have been accumulating.

 - Limited maintenance: The mechanism of an electric car is far less complex than that of a gas car.
 There would be 7 times fewer components in an electric car!
-The car is thus much easier to repair and more rare to maintain.
+The car is thus much easier to repair and requires less effort to maintain.